konstantinasfr/amber-tutorial/system_prep.md

 Required for H++, because it cannot process lipids or ligands.

 ![Protein after we deleted all lipids and ions](g2_figures/step1:system_preparation/protein_only.png)<br>
-*Protein after we deleted all lipids and ions*
+*We havet to delete all lipids and ions*

 #### **2. Full system PDB (protein + full PIP₂ + future ligands)**
 Required later for membrane setup and tleap.